Hello Dear Friends and Readers,

 A long time ago, I was charged with cleaning out an elderly lady’s home after she had to go to a nursing home.
-She had an old bungalow, and since I’ve always liked old things and vintage items I didn’t mind.
+She had a lovely old bungalow from the 1920’s, and since I’ve always liked old things and vintage items I didn’t mind.
 Nothing had been touched much inside for quite a while.

 When I went to clean out the linen cupboard, and I was expecting the worst, I was amazed to find that the cupboard was pristine.
 I was expecting, silverfish and disintegration, there was nothing of the sort.
 The lovely old linens were pristine.

 Now of course you will have to take my word for it, and what I’m saying is of course anecdotal, but, when I cleaned out all the shelves I was surprised to find under the paper linings on the shelves – Cloves!

 There were plenty of cloves under all the linens and not a silverfish to be seen and all linen’s were pristine.